SivaramShabari/Alexa-Actions-NodeJS/README.md

 # Express App to handle requests from Alexa Skills and Google Actions

-###### _This is the backend data handler of a protype,which enables learning for children through natural conversations with Alexa and Google Assistant_
+##### _This is the backend data handler of a protype,which enables learning for children through natural conversations with Alexa and Google Assistant_

+###### _Refer the documentation references given below to design conversations for Alexa Skills and Google Actions_

 ### Initialize project by installing dependencies